rancher/turtles-docs/docs/getting-started/create-first-cluster/using_fleet.md

 - Rancher Manager cluster with Rancher Turtles installed
 - Cluster API providers installed for your scenario - we'll be using the [Docker infrastructure](https://github.com/kubernetes-sigs/cluster-api/tree/main/test/infrastructure/docker) and [RKE2 bootstrap/control plane](https://github.com/rancher-sandbox/cluster-api-provider-rke2) providers in these instructions - see [Initialization for common providers using Turtles' `CAPIProvider`](../../tasks/capi-operator/capiprovider_resource.md)
-- **clusterctl** CLI - see the [releases](https://github.com/kubernetes-sigs/cluster-api/releases)

 ## Create your cluster definition

-The **clusterctl** CLI can be used to generate the YAML for a cluster.
-When you run `clusterctl generate cluster`, it will connect to the management cluster to see what infrastructure providers have been installed.
-Also, it will take care of replacing any tokens in the chosen template (a.k.a flavour) with values from environment variables.
+The **envsubst** can be used to generate the YAML for a cluster from a template, and substitute environment variables.

-Alternatively, you can craft the YAML for your cluster manually.
+You can craft the YAML for your cluster manually.
 If you decide to do this then you can use the **templates** that infrastructure providers publish as part of their releases.
 For example, the AWS provider [publishes files](https://github.com/kubernetes-sigs/cluster-api-provider-aws/releases/tag/v2.2.1) prefixed with **cluster-template** that can be used as a base.
-You will need to replace any tokens yourself or by using clusterctl (e.g. `clusterctl generate cluster test1 --from https://github.com/kubernetes-sigs/cluster-api-provider-aws/releases/download/v2.2.1/cluster-template-eks.yaml > cluster.yaml`).
+You will need to replace any tokens yourself or by using clusterctl (e.g. `curl -s https://github.com/kubernetes-sigs/cluster-api-provider-aws/releases/download/v2.2.1/cluster-template-eks.yaml | envsubst > cluster.yaml`).

 :::tip
 To maintain proper resource management and avoid accidental deletion of custom resources managed outside of Helm during Helm operations, include the `helm.sh/resource-policy": keep` annotation in the top-level CAPI kinds within your cluster manifests.